tnscorcoran/light-4-j-plugin-wrapper/README.md

 ## Pre-Requisite: A 3scale API Management account - preferably On Prem.

 ## Instructions
-1. Download and install the Java Plugin: https://github.com/3scale/3scale_ws_api_for_java Before running mvn clean install, set the DEFULAT_HOST here: https://github.com/3scale/3scale_ws_api_for_java/blob/master/src/main/java/threescale/v3/api/ServiceApi.java to be that of you 3scale API Management back end.
+1. Download and install the Java Plugin (3scale-api): https://github.com/3scale/3scale_ws_api_for_java
+   Before running mvn clean install, set the DEFULAT_HOST here: https://github.com/3scale/3scale_ws_api_for_java/blob/master/src/main/java/threescale/v3/api/ServiceApi.java to be that of you 3scale API Management back end.
    Run mvn clean install.
    Take note of the version of line 6 in pom.xml in the root directory of the Repo.